May 27, 2021

 Mastectomy: Surgery to remove all of your breast tissue.

 This therapy uses high-energy radiation beams to destroy cancer cells.
-Specialists may suggest radiation therapy after a mastectomy for larger cancers or the ones spread to the lymph nodes.
+Specialists may suggest radiation therapy after a mastectomy for larger cancers, or the ones spread to the lymph nodes.

 Chemotherapy uses medications to suppress fast-growing cancer cells.
 If cancer has a higher possibility of recurrence or spread, chemotherapy may be recommended after surgery.
-Chemotherapy may also be recommended to shrink a tumor size or to control cancer and its symptoms.
+Chemotherapy may also be recommended to shrink tumor size or to control cancer and its symptoms.

-This therapy uses substances that are made in the laboratory to boost the body?s innate defenses to combat cancer.
+This therapy uses substances that are made in the laboratory to boost the body's innate defenses to combat cancer.
 Immunotherapy treatment can be used alone, as well as combined with other treatments.

-An individual?s outlook on breast cancer depends on the staging, detection, and treatment.
+An individual's outlook on breast cancer depends on the staging, detection, and treatment.
 Timely detection and treatment usually lead to a positive outlook.
 Survival rates for breast cancer are estimations and statistics, usually based on earlier results of individuals with a particular type of cancer.

 These statistics only give an idea of the survival percentage of people with the same type and stage of cancer after their breast ultraviolet cancer diagnosis and treatment.
-These do not predict how long an individual will survive or the results of any patient?s case and only contribute to a better understanding of possible treatments with their success rate.
+These do not predict how long an individual will survive or the results of any patient's case and only contribute to a better understanding of possible treatments with their success rate.

 KNOW MORE